 On top of its requirement that countries must pass the Control of Corruption indicator and half of the 20 indicators in order to pass the scorecard overall, in 2012, MCC adopted a “democratic rights” hurdle.
 Countries must now also pass either the Political Rights or the Civil Liberties indicator in addition to the other requirements in order to pass MCC’s scorecard.
 This change reflects the weight MCC places on political rights and civil liberties and sends a clear message to potential partner countries on the importance of democracy to good governance.

 Principles into Practice

 MCC’s Malawi Compact is designed to revitalize the country’s power sector and improve the availability, reliability and quality of the power supply.
 Under former President Bingu wa Mutharika, MCC suspended Malawi’s $350 million compact in March 2012 following political violence and a clear decline in democratic governance.
 Upon her election later that year, former President Joyce Banda immediately took action to improve the human rights environment and ensure that laws and institutions support democratic rights and processes.
 As a result, MCC’s Board of Directors reinstated the Malawi Compact in June 2012.
-The Nkula Hydropower Plant, pictured, will be renovated as part of the compact.
+The Nkula Hydropower Plant, pictured, is being renovated as part of the compact.

 Deepening Democracy through Compact Development and Implementation

 MCC’s approach to reducing poverty—creating incentives for reform and respecting existing domestic actors and processes—contributes to the long-term deepening of already existing democratic institutions.